 If you’re a product designer, chances are that you’ve already worked alongside PMs.
 That means you’re in a perfect position to observe what they do.
-See if you can get involved in some of the decision making process, or shadow your company’s product team.
+See if you can get involved in some of the decision-making process, or shadow your company’s product team.
 That’ll give you a clearer idea of what skills you need to work on to become the perfect PM.

 Quick-fire Round: Transferable Skills

-These are just the most common paths for PMs to take, as they’re the roles within tech companies which work alongside other product people.
+These are just the most common paths for PMs to take, as they’re the roles within tech companies that work alongside other product people.
 In reality, PMs come from the widest range of backgrounds there is!